 3 Final District Audit Report Action Items

-This is the third and final installment in our series supporting Fund members schools during the district audit report.
-You’ll get insider’s tips for completing the final three steps and submitting your report by the September 15 deadline:
+This is the third and final installment in our series supporting Fund members through the district audit report (DAR) process.
+This article focuses on the final three steps that districts should complete:

 - Report your results to your Board of Trustees.

-- Submit your report to the Texas School Safety Center (TXSSC).
+- Submit your audit to the Texas School Safety Center (TxSSC).

 A Quick Look Back

-In the first two installments in this series, we broke down spring and summer action items for keeping your district audit report on track.
-Here’s a quick recap:
+In the first two installments, we reviewed spring and summer action items to keep your audit on track:

-- Spring action items included distributing safety and security climate surveys and conducting intruder assessments.
+- Spring priorities included climate surveys and intruder assessments.

-Reminder: Your safety and security committee should meet at least once before school starts.
+- Your safety and security committee should meet regularly and at least once before the start of school.

 3 Final Action Items

-You must consolidate your district audit report results and present them to your Board of Trustees.
-The safety and security audit cycle ends on August 31.
-If you don’t present your results before August 31, put them on the agenda as soon as possible following audit completion or following the end of the audit cycle.
+Districts must consolidate audit results and present them to the Board of Trustees.
+The audit cycle ends August 31, so plan to present results before that date or as soon as practical following completion.

-Make sure your safety and security committee reviews audit results for accuracy and comprehensiveness.
-Then, submit your results to the TXSSC by September 15.
-Use the district audit reporting tool link and access code the TXSSC emailed to your superintendent.
+Before submission, your safety and security committee should review the audit for accuracy and completeness.
+Submit results using the TxSSC reporting link and access code emailed to your superintendent.

 What’s Next?